 The city is host to a variety of occupancies ranging from commercial / industrial complexes, food processing companies, various motor sports entities, high tech facilities, and shopping centers.
 Charlotte Motor Speedway, (producer of the largest sporting events in North Carolina), Concord Regional Airport (the fourth busiest airport in North Carolina), Concord Mills Mall (the number one tourist destination in North Carolina), and CMC Northeast Medical Center and associated facilities are all within the city.
 Additionally, several major petroleum and natural gas transmission lines traverse the city.
 Interstate 85, US Highway 29, and NC Highways 3, 49, & 73 bisect the city.
 Norfolk-Southern rail lines transverse the city, utilized for passenger as well as freight service, which creates the potential for a large-scale hazardous material accident and possible evacuation.
 The city also is host to several residential care facilities as well as nursing homes.

 Through automatic aid agreements, Concord apparatus and personnel routinely provide additional resources to the City of Kannapolis, Town of Harrisburg, as well as various Cabarrus County rural fire districts.

-Communications for the department is handled through the City of Concord 911 Center utilizing an 800 trunked radio system with computer-aided dispatch.
+Communications for the department is handled through the City of Concord 911 Center utilizing the Regional P25 network .

 Currently the department operates three ladder companies, which are located at Fire Station No. 1, Fire Station No. 7, and Fire Station No.9.
 The department’s redeployment plan calls for additional ladder companies in the future.